zkayser/jay_verb/README.md

 @causative_passive_forms_hiragana/@causative_passive_forms_romaji for the hiragana and roman letter versions.

 A final note on naming conventions: the names ascribed to tenses and modes of verbs may not coincide with the names given in formal grammars.
-For example, in continous forms are of the format "te-form verb plus a conjugated 'iru' verb," and _spoken suffixes are added to denote that the "-i" in "iru" is being dropped as it generally would in speech, i.e.: "itteru" as opposed to the more enunciated "itte iru."
+For example, continuous forms are of the format "te-form verb plus a conjugated 'iru' verb," and _spoken suffixes are added to denote that the "-i" in "iru" is being dropped as it generally would in speech, i.e.: "itteru" as opposed to the more enunciated "itte iru."
 The forms not dropping the "-i" in "iru" have been ascribed a _written suffix temporarily for lack of a better title.
 The standard "-masu" forms are described by polite_forms or denoted by _polite suffixes.